mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 ## Core Differentiating Mechanism of LOS

-The primary distinction of the LOS framework, as described in the document, lies in its specific, quantifiable, and integrated approach that links the detail within a command directly to both safety assessment and resource usage *before* execution.
+The primary distinction of the LOS framework, lies in its specific, quantifiable, and integrated approach that links the detail within a command directly to both safety assessment and resource usage *before* execution.
 This involves:

+*   **Operational Authorization Level (OAL):** A numerical threshold defining the maximum complexity and authority level permitted for an AI unit.
+Acts as a primary gatekeeper for action authorization.
+*   **Operational Risk Index (ORI):** A calculated score representing the assessed risk of a proposed action *before* execution.
+It is dynamically influenced by:
+    *   The `*CORE_DIRECTIVE*` (base risk).
+    *   The **Target Resistance Factor (TRF)** (target's state/defenses).
+    *   The **Specificity (N)** of the command (number of parameters [OP] and conditional constraints [CC]).
+Higher N reduces ORI.
+*   **Computational Resources (CR):** A finite resource pool consumed by actions.
+The cost scales exponentially with command specificity (N).
-* **Command Specificity (N):** The total count of operational parameters and conditional constraints in a command.
+*   **Command Specificity (N):** The total count of optional Operational Parameters (OP) and Conditional Constraints (CC) included in a command directive.
-* **Operational Risk Index (ORI):** A value calculated *before* execution, representing the command's risk.
-The document states that increasing command specificity (higher N) mathematically reduces this calculated ORI.
-* **Computational Resource (CR) Cost:** The resource cost associated with executing a command.
-The document specifies that higher specificity (N) exponentially increases the CR cost.
-* **Operational Authorization Level (OAL):** A predefined limit for each operating unit.
-A command is only authorized if its calculated ORI is less than or equal to the unit's OAL.
-* **Pre-Execution Checks:** Both the ORI vs. OAL check and the CR cost vs. available CR check must pass *before* the command is allowed to execute.
+*   **Target Resistance Factor (TRF):** A dynamic modifier reflecting the target's properties, state, or defenses relative to the intended action, impacting the calculated ORI.
+*   **The Core Trade-off:** LOS deliberately links safety and cost.
+Increasing command specificity (N) reduces risk (ORI), making actions potentially safer and authorizable, but significantly increases the resource cost (CR).
+This forces careful, efficient command design.

+## Key Features

+*   **Designed for High Reliability:** Prioritizes safety, control, and prevention of unauthorized actions through inherent checks.
+*   **Quantifiable Risk Assessment:** Provides a calculable ORI for decision-gating against the unit's OAL.
+*   **Resource Management:** Directly links the precision and complexity of commands to their computational/resource cost.
+*   **Structured Command Protocol:** Mandates a clear syntax for directives, including core actions, targets, parameters, and conditional safety checks (`*IF*`, `*UNLESS*`, etc.).
+*   **Safety Interlocks:** The OAL vs. ORI check and the strict conditional constraints act as non-overrideable safety mechanisms (by default).

 This creates a core mechanism where achieving authorization for potentially risky actions (high base risk) necessitates highly detailed and constrained commands (high N).
 This detail reduces the calculated risk (ORI) but significantly increases the resource cost (CR), forcing a direct trade-off managed by the system's formulas and authorization threshold.